divideprojects/Alita_Robot/README.md

 - You need to have a *Mongo Database* (Cluster Preferred)
 - Linux/Windows machine (Ubuntu/Debain-based OS Preferred or Windows 10/Server2016 and later)

+or
+- Docker (Easiest way to setup the bot)

 ## How to setup

 First Step!
 - Star **⭐** the repository!!
+- Fork **🔱** the repository before deploying and make changes in the fork.

 It really motivates me to continue this project further.